abccodes/snapdragon-llm-edge/analysis/README.md

 #### Directions

 ```
-After running inference expirments take generated CSV file and upload to website.
-Compatable with all three bench marrks (Llamabench, Longbench, and TruthfulQA)
+After running inference experiments, please take the generated CSV file and upload it to the website.
+Compatible with all three benchmark marks (Llamabench, Longbench, and TruthfulQA)
 ```